 The Under-3 Childcare Affordability Gap: Scotland vs England in 2026

 Working parents of under-3s in Scotland now pay thousands more per year than equivalent families in England.
-We explain the policy gap, the numbers behind it, and what it means for Scottish households.
+We explain the policy gap, the numbers behind

 For the first time in modern Scottish policy history, working families with under-3s in Scotland are now significantly worse off than their counterparts in England.
 The reason is simple: since September 2025, eligible working parents in England have received 30 funded hours of childcare per week from when their child is 9 months old.
 Scotland's funded offer still does not begin until age 3 for most families.
 This is the single largest live family-policy gap between Scotland and the rest of the UK.